-It often happens that the participants can be geographically distant, in this case the laboratories propose to send a genetic kit to each of the participants.
+It often happens that the participants can be geographically distant, in this case the laboratories offer to send a genetic kit to each of the participants.

-However, it is still not possible to obtain a DNA test in a pharmacy , moreover only a laboratory with genetic analysis equipment and accredited by international standards can provide the result for a DNA test.
+Nevertheless, it is still impossible to get a DNA test in a pharmacy , moreover only a laboratory with genetic analysis equipment and accredited by international standards can provide the result for a DNA test.

 How to do an X chromosome test?

 Sibling DNA testing can be done with:

 - Saliva samples (sterile buccal swabs)

 Be careful, you must follow the instructions and respect the conditions so that the samples provide enough genetic information for your test.

 What type of sample was used for the test?

 In a paternal line, each child inherits from his father, a perfectly identical and relatively unchanged over the generations, sex chromosome .

 In this context, all women from the same biological father share this gene in common.